Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 # LITA_Class
-This is where I documented my first project while learning Data Analysis with Incubator Hub
+This is where I recorded the details of my first project as I embarked on my journey to learn Data Analysis through Incubator Hub.
+It captures my early experiences, the challenges I faced, and the key skills I developed throughout the project.
+The project served as a foundational step in applying data analysis techniques and helped me gain hands-on experience in real-world scenarios, setting the stage for my future work in the field.